replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 * Fixes Rook Ceph healthy check by not considering unhealthy when a deployment does not contains the `ceph-version` value properly set caused by a bug into Rook Ceph versions < `1.4.8`.
 * Fixes an issue where the install process gets stuck when is trying to delete Rook and provides better information about the steps performed.
 * Fixes broke upgrade because of was not possible uninstall Rook when the upgrade is migrating from Rook.
 Failures will be highlighted with further information in the logs.
-* Fixes Rook data stored not been removed when Rook Ceph is removed from the cluster.
+* Fixes a bug where Rook data was not being removed even after Rook Ceph was removed from the cluster.
 * Fixes bug regression introduced in the previous release `v2023.03.20-0` where the registry addon fails to create the object store.

 ## v2023.03.20-0